The Maltese Falcon (1941 film): Proposed sequel and adaptations

 In the wake of the film's success, Warner Bros. immediately put a sequel tentatively titled The Further Adventures of the Maltese Falcon into development.
 Huston was set to direct the sequel, with Jack Warner approaching Dashiel Hammett to write a screenplay.
 However, Huston and Bogart's high demand and the studio's inability to agree on a salary with Hammett caused the plans to be dropped.

 The film was adapted for radio several times.
 The first was for the Silver Theater broadcast on the CBS radio network on February 1, 1942, with Bogart as star.
 Philip Morris Playhouse staged an adaptation August 14, 1942, with Edward Arnold starring.
-CBS later created a 30-minute adaptation for The Screen Guild Theater with Bogart, Astor, Greenstreet and Lorre all reprising their roles.
+CBS later created a 30-minute adaptation for The Screen Guild Theater with Bogart, Mary Astor, Greenstreet and Peter Lorre all reprising their roles.
 This radio segment was originally released on September 20, 1943, and was played again on July 3, 1946.

-Legacy

-The Maltese Falcon has been cited among some to be the first true film noir, though this is heavily debated.
-Nonetheless, it did have an impacting influence on the industry.
-Its success launched the careers of Huston, Bogart, and Greenstreet, as well as help revitalize the career of Astor.
-Bogart would largely portray characters like Spade for the studio in several notable films, including Casablanca (1942) and The Big Sleep (1946).

-The 1975 comedy film The Black Bird directed by David Giler served as a parody sequel, starring George Segal as Sam Spade, Jr., son of the recently deceased Sam Spade forced to take over his father's agency.
-Lee Patrick and Elisha Cook, Jr. reprised their respective roles of Effie and Wilmer; Patrick came out of retirement for the film, which turned out to be her final acting appearance.
-The film was released by Columbia Pictures on May 9, 1975.

-In 1989, The Maltese Falcon was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant", going in the first year of voting.
-Roger Ebert added it to his "Great Movies" list.